Alkesst/GoogleIOWorkshop/README.md

 8th of May.
 Before the retransmission I did a little workshop about Bots made with Python.

-Link to the workshop slides: Soon!
+Link to the workshop slides: [Link :)](https://drive.google.com/open?id=1gf2X7STMCPofyAqK8nyVi1O4cRwkL8VTXPK1jjdIEMo)

 ##### Requirements
 - Python or Docker